South Shields Grammar-Technical School for Boys

 1967 The privilege of wearing the special sixth-form uniform is extended to the fifth-form.

-July 1968 The winner of the House Drama Competition is such an acclaimed success, the headmaster decides to have it performed in front of the whole school, and then to have it performed at the Summer Concert.
+July 1968 The winner of the House Drama Competition ("Pyramus and Thisbe", from A Midsummer Night's Dream, directed by Clifford Burnett and Ian Hornsby) is such an acclaimed success, the headmaster decides to have it performed in front of the whole school, and then to have it performed at the Summer Concert.

 19-21 Mar 1969 School production (with Girls' Grammar School) of The Pirates of Penzance